 As you can see, there are quite a few WooCommerce alternatives for WordPress to meet the many needs of business owners.
 According to trends.builtwith.com, powers over 3.3 million websites and has an e-commerce market share of over 30%, so it’s no wonder why it’s been dubbed as the most popular plugin for WordPress!

 But as you know, technology is constantly changing, which means that there is always going to be something that comes out that’s going to be better than something else.
 That’s when WooCommerce alternatives came into play… There are certain features that business owners need that WooCommerce just simply can’t provide without the use of several different plugins… that can make running an online business harder than it should be.

-With WooCommerce alternatives, business owners at least have the option to see what else is out there to better meet the needs of their business.
+With WooCommerce alternatives, business owners at least have the option to see what else is out there, such as a restaurant website builder, to better meet the needs of their business.